ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 - isolated case reports [Latacz, 2019]

-- worse results compared to atherosclerotic lesions (McKenzie, 1996)
+- worse results compared with atherosclerotic lesions (McKenzie, 1996)

 Monitoring